PKD and the use of Tolvaptan

 - A fall in eGFR of 5 or more over 6-12 months (confirmed by more than one test, ensuring no other explanation)

-- A fall in eGFR of 2.5 or more per yr over a period of years of observation
+- A fall in eGFR of 2.5 or more per year over a longer time period

 Note that several criteria cited here are experimental, including ultrasound sizes to request MRI, and re-scan intervals.
 Progress will be monitored and recommendations modified accordingly.
 Equally it may be justifiable to vary these criteria in particular circumstances.